📝 Recipe development & new dishes · ⏱️ 3 min read

 As a rule of thumb: no more than 10% of your total kitchen time during peak hours.
 At 100 covers this means a maximum of 30-45 minutes extra total preparation time for the new dish.

-What if a dish takes too much time but is very popular?
+What if a dish takes too much time but customers love it?

-Optimize the preparation process: more prep in advance, different cooking method, or batch cooking.
-Removing popular dishes costs revenue, so first look for more efficient preparation.
+Optimize the preparation process first: more advance prep, different cooking method, or batch cooking.
+Removing popular dishes costs revenue, so exhaust all efficiency improvements before pulling it from the menu.

 How do I test a new dish without disrupting service?

-Grill and fryer are usually the first bottleneck, followed by oven.
-Plan new dishes that use this equipment extra carefully and consider alternative cooking methods.
+Grill and fryer are typically the first bottlenecks, followed by oven space.
+Plan new dishes using this equipment extra carefully and consider alternative cooking methods that use less congested stations.

 ℹ️ This article was prepared based on official sources and professional expertise.
 While we strive for current and accurate information, the content may differ from the most recent regulations.
 Always consult the official authorities for binding standards.